-Strong Proportion of Self-Referrals
+Proportion of Self-Referrals

-Again, in 2006 as in 2005, the number of attorneys entering the LAP who were not facing State Bar disciplinary charges exceeded the number of new participants who were involved in disciplinary proceedings, as is shown in Chart C on the next page.
-This is a clear indication that there is acceptance of the program as a confidential resource for attorneys challenged by substance abuse and/or mental health concerns and of the program's success in meeting the statutory intent of early intervention.
+In 2007 the number of attorneys entering the LAP who were facing State Bar disciplinary proceedings exceeded the number of new participants who were not involved in disciplinary proceedings, as Chart C shows on the next page.
+This is a change from the previous two years, when the number of attorneys entering the LAP who were not facing State Bar disciplinary proceedings exceeded the number of new participants who were involved in disciplinary proceedings.